Healthcare Leadership (HC)

 HC 4225 Healthcare Public Policy and the Legislative Process (4 Credits)

-This class provides students with an understanding of the political and legislative procedures that lead to healthcare policy change and reform.
-Students examine the influences and functions of government agencies, legislative processes and procedures and executive branch rule-making.
-Students objectively evaluate how policy changes occur at the federal and state levels and subsequently affect the functioning as a citizen and a professional.
-Class lecture focuses on the legislative path of federal law and then follows it through to the outcomes at the state level.
-Students explore the importance of developing relationships, communication and advocacy strategies with elected officials and various stakeholder groups that interact with the federal and state legislative processes.
+This course provides students an opportunity to transform a healthcare policy-related idea or problem into policy and legislation reform, change, or development.
+Students examine political and legislative procedures; the functions of government agencies; the influences of lobbyists, public hearings and testimonies; and advocacy efforts on these processes.
+Students objectively evaluate how policy changes occur at the federal and state levels and subsequently affect citizens from differing backgrounds and professionals in a variety of settings.
+As such, students explore the importance of developing relationships, communicating, and creating advocacy strategies with elected officials and various stakeholder groups that interact with the federal and state legislative processes.

 HC 4230 Implementation and Evaluation of Healthcare Public Policy (4 Credits)